Maitreyi College

 Maitreyi College is a women's college in the South Campus of the University of Delhi, located in Bapu Dham, Chanakyapuri, New Delhi-110021, India.
 It was established in July 1967 and named after the Vedic sage Maitreyi.
 An all-women's college, it offers various courses in the fields of Science, Arts and Commerce.
 The college was recognised by DBT as a star college, conferring the star status to all four of its science departments namely Botany, Zoology, Chemistry and Mathematics.

-In 2022, it was ranked 34th among colleges in India by National Institutional Ranking Framework.
+It is ranked 38th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2025.
 The college has been accredited grade A++ by NAAC.

 Due to the construction of Pink Line, Maitreyi College is quite accessible via Delhi Metro.
 The nearest metro station is Durgabai Deshmukh South Campus metro station which is around 1 km from the college.

 Rankings

 It is ranked 34th among colleges in India by National Institutional Ranking Framework in 2022.